-CMS biochemical nutrient analysis and supplementation (see the draft July 0214 CMS Report) indicated that groundwater in the vicinity of the dissolved toluene plume may be deficient in nitrate, phosphate, and other micronutrients necessary for optimal biological activity.
-Selected monitoring points (see below) may be dosed with approximately 100-200 grams of potassium nitrate dissolved in several gallons of potable-grade water to try to raise the nitrate concentration to the optimal concentration of 2 to 5 milligrams per liter (mg/L).
-Selected monitoring points will also be dosed with a phosphate solution (diluted 12% phosphate Miracle-Gro, or similar) where applicable.
+CMS biochemical nutrient analysis and supplementation (see the draft July 2014 CMS Report) indicated that groundwater in the vicinity of the dissolved toluene plume may be deficient in nitrate, phosphate, and other micronutrients necessary for optimal biological activity.
+Prior to each vactruck interim event (see next section), nitrate and phosphate levels will be measured (via field chemical analysis kit) at selected monitoring wells in the general vicinity of the proposed vactruck extraction wells (see Figure 3-1).

+After the field measurements are completed, selected monitoring wells exhibiting nitrate concentrations less than 1 part per million (ppm) dosed with approximately 100-200 grams of potassium nitrate dissolved in several gallons of potable-grade water to try to raise the nitrate concentration to the optimal concentration of 2 to 5 milligrams per liter (mg/L).
+Selected monitoring points exhibiting phosphate concentrations less than 0.5 ppm will be dosed with a phosphate solution (diluted 12% phosphate Miracle-Gro, or similar).